2. Numeric vectors#

 ,

-we could have written the file path equivalently as
+we could write the file path equivalently as

 ./euraud-20200101-20200630.csv